maoschanz/gedit-plugin-markdown_preview/README.md

 		- [ ] paramètres de thème
 - [ ] CSS for admonitions (and other default plugins ?)
 	- [ ] and pymdown ??
-- [ ] bring back the fullscreen, but better

 ~     TODO -->